Getting More from Your Banker

 If your business is having a poor year, turn it around so that you have the advantage.
 Inform the banker what happened and be prepared to present your plan to turn it around and how you are succeeding with that plan.

 Meet with your key management and CPA before meeting with the banker to make sure that everyone is conveying the same message.

-Know What You are Negotiating
+Know What You are what is negotiating bank

-To get more from your banker, remember that bank loans are negotiable.
+To get more from your banker, remember that bank negotiations loans are negotiable.
 Certain key ratios, debt to equity, total equity and borrowable assets (e.g. deferred income taxes) can be tailored to fit your needs.

 When negotiating, do not forget the little items they can really add up.
 Audit, rate card, loan processing and origination, bank statement analysis charges, credit card processing, lockbox fees can be substantially reduced.